 - analyze statistical and demographic information

 - act as required by legislation and regulations

 - promote awareness of education opportunities, support programs and fundraising programs

 - collect related monies

 - identify suitable placements for volunteers

-2. We collect, use and disclose personal information only for certain purposes that we identify to you.
+2. Your personal information is used, collected and safely stored in our database only for certain purposes that we identify to you.

 - share with other health and social service agencies/individuals

 - respond to any of your information requests

 - recognize you publicly for your donation of time or monies with your consent